 Interview: Big Switch talks network security, data centres and DDoS attacks

-What makes up a secure network across a data centre?
-We talked to Big Switch Networks VP of product management Prashant Gandhi and APAC managing director Mario Vecchio about network security, demilitarised zones, packet flow and how that all ties together in the company’s approach to security architecture in data centres.
+What makes up a secure network across a data center?
+We talked to Big Switch Networks VP of product management Prashant Gandhi and APAC managing director Mario Vecchio about network security, demilitarised zones, packet flow and how that all ties together in the company's approach to security architecture in data centers.